LSU vs. UL Monroe NCAA Football Odds, Plays and Insights | November 20, 2021

 UL Monroe Stats and Trends

-- The Warhawks have been underdogs by 29 points or more three times this season and covered the spread once.
+- In UL Monroe's 10 games this year, it has four wins against the spread.

-- UL Monroe has gone over the point total in 50% of its opportunities this season (five times in 10 games with a set point total).
+- UL Monroe has hit the over in 50% of its opportunities this season (five times in 10 games with a set point total).

-- UL Monroe is 3-1 against the spread and 3-1 overall when the team scores more than 26.6 points.
+- UL Monroe is 3-1 against the spread and 3-1 overall when the team notches more than 26.6 points.

 - The Warhawks collect 330.5 yards per game, 55.4 fewer yards than the 385.9 the Tigers allow.

-- In games that UL Monroe piles up more than 385.9 yards, the team is 1-2 against the spread and 1-2 overall.
+- When UL Monroe churns out over 385.9 yards, the team is 1-2 against the spread and 1-2 overall.

 - The Warhawks have turned the ball over one more time (13 total) than the Tigers have forced a turnover (12) this season.